 No matter how much research you have compiled on the Rooftop of the World, much remains to learn about this youngest mountain range on Earth.
 The Himalayas, meaning Abode of Snow, gained their name from the ancient Indian language Sanskrit.
 This spectacle is home to renowned Mt.
 Everest, called Chomolungma by Tibetans, meaning Goddess Mother of the World.
-An efficient report on the Himalayas requires gaining knowledge on a variety of topics.
+An efficient report on the Himalayas for kids requires gaining knowledge on a variety of topics.

 The Himalayas are on the continent of Asia, south of the Tibetan plateau and extending from west to east through the countries of Pakistan, China, India, Nepal and Bhutan.

+Himalayas for kids: start with the rich history of the region.
 The Himalayas developed in the collision of two tectonic plates called the Eurasian and Indo-Australian plates.
 The interaction of the two plates about 20 million years ago pushed India and Tibet together, forming the Himalayas when they collided.

 Religions of the Himalayas include Hinduism, Buddhism, Islam and Christianity.
 The Himalayas are well-known for being home to Buddhist monasteries and Hindu pilgrimages.